xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/cfg_partition.rst

      * For detailed information see the files ``partman-auto-recipe.txt`` and ``partman-auto-raid-recipe.txt`` included in the debian-installer package.
 Both files are also available from the debian-installer source repository.

-.. note:: Supported functionality may change between releases of the Operating System, always refer to the latest documentation provided by the OS.
+.. note:: Supported functionality may change between releases of the Operating System, always refer to the latest documentation provided by the operating system.

 ..
 END_partition_definition_file_content